 Many of the issues in polluted water supply come from the regulatory actions of the waste management and water treatment officials.
 Compared to a developed country, i.e. the United States, the differences in water quality standards becomes clear.

-The World Bank describes improved sanitation as piped sewer systems, septic tanks, latrines, and composting toilets.
+The World Bank (year) describes improved sanitation as piped sewer systems, septic tanks, latrines, and composting toilets.
 According to the World Bank, 100% of the urban American population had access to improved sanitation facilities in 2013.
 In the Dominican Republic only 82% of the urban population had access.
 The World Bank also defines Improved Water Source as the presence of piped water, public taps, pipes, wells, springs, and rain water collection in a household, plot or yard.
-99% of the urban population in the US has improved water access while 83% of the Dominican Republic’s urban population has access to improved water according the World Bank.
+Ninety nine percent of the urban population in the US has improved water access while 83% of the Dominican Republic’s urban population has access to improved water according the World Bank.

-83% seems adequate; however, the research conducted by Baum et al. suggests that this number is not representative of the access to safe drinking water Dominicans actually have.
+Eighty three percent 83% may seem adequate however, the research conducted by Baum et al. (year) suggests that this number is not representative of the access to safe drinking water Dominicans actually have.
 Their study, Assessing the Microbial Quality of Improved Drinking Water Sources: Results from the Dominican Republic, argues that these numbers do not account for the microbial bacteria that is piped into homes, therefore in actuality 47% of this “improved drinking water” is unsafe to drink.

-In the United States the Total Coliform Maximum Contaminant Level Goal, or the level of coliforms in drinking water which there is no known or expected risk to health, is zero.
-That is the number of coliforms the US is striving to have in our drinking supply; none.
-The regulatory process to ensure that drinking water made available to US citizens is safe is implemented by the EPA, who instates a plant violation if 5% of the 40 plus routine water samples are coliform-positive in a month at any water treatment plant.
+On the other hand, in the United States the Total Coliform Maximum Contaminant Level Goal, or the level of coliforms in drinking water which there is no known or expected risk to health, is zero.
+In other words, the number of coliforms allowable in drinking water in the U.S., is none.
+The regulatory process to ensure that safe drinking water is made available to U.S. citizens is implemented by the EPA, which instates a plant violation if 5% of the 40 plus routine water samples are coliform-positive in a month at any water treatment plant.

 INAPA and USAID have goals to get 95% satisfactory drinking water in the Dominican Republic and Dominican standards also claim that the presence of coliforms in over 5% of samples indicate that water is no longer potable.
 However, consistent research on the quality of water in the Dominican Republic is lacking to quantify the countries progress towards that goal.

-This study will aim to determine if bacteria ridden drinking water is related to the availability of toilet availability by comparing the water samples of various water source sites in two cities in the Dominican Republic.
+This study will aim to determine if bacteria-ridden drinking water is related to the availability of toilet availability by comparing the water samples of various water source sites in two cities in the Dominican Republic.

+[Can you describe about how open defecation or voiding feces in certain areas can contaminate ground water or other drinking water supplies? ]

 Methods

-For this cross-sectional pilot study, water samples were collected from 49 public-assessable sites in Santo Domingo and Sosua, Dominican Republic.
-Defining public-assessable as communal areas where people receive water, such as public restrooms, restaurants, community spigots, rivers, etc. Water was only collected from a site if it could possibly be ingested during use, i.e. was to be used for cooking, food washing, or drinking.
+For this cross-sectional pilot study, water samples were collected from 49 public-assessable sites in the two cities of Santo Domingo and Sosua, Dominican Republic.
+Public-assessable areas were defined as communal areas where people receive water, such as public restrooms, restaurants, community spigots, rivers, etc. Water samples were only collected from a site if it could possibly be ingested during use, i.e. was to be used for cooking, food washing, or drinking.
 Samples were collected using the convenience sampling method.
-While compiling data, one sample was dropped from the total count, as there was not enough information to classify the sample, dropping the total number of analyzed samples to 48.
+While compiling data, one sample was dropped from the total count, as there was not enough information to classify the sample,?? unclear dropping the total number of analyzed samples to 48.